 New London, MN 56273

 New London’s rich history is still conversation at the local coffee shop and restaurants, as is the always present discussion of where to find the best fishing or hunting.
-At one time New London was the county seat for Monongalia County.
-Although the county no longer exists, the court house building is still there and a part of local stores.
+At one time, New London was the county seat for Monongalia County.
+Although the county no longer exists, the court house building is still there and is now a part of local stores.
 The streets are lined with giant oak, maple and ash trees which grace homes that date back to the 1800’s.

 Neer Park, only four blocks from downtown shopping, is filled on most Friday evenings during the summer with visitors who come to see the famous Little Crow Ski Team.
 On other summer days kids still swim in the Mill Pond and local residents teach their children to fish from the pond’s shores.

 Lodging is available at Sibley State Park, Games Lake County Park, private campgrounds and area resorts and hotels.
 These lodging locations make for easy access, not only to New London, but also to bike, horse and snowmobile trails, as well as to Little Crow Golf Resort.
 Also just out of town is the Prairie Woods Environmental Learning Center which provides extensive outdoor learning experiences throughout the year.

 The city of New London, Minnesota, is home to 1,252 residents and is part of Independent School District No. 345, otherwise known as NL-S (New London-Spicer) Schools — Home of the Wildcats!
 They proudly host the High School, Middle School, Prairie Woods Elementary and ALP (alternative learning).